tianshang486/mysql/intl.en-US/Product Introduction/Product series/Basic Edition.md

 ## Get started {#section_8l7_b5c_euk .section}

 Currently, RDS for MySQL, SQL Server, and PostgreSQL provide the Basic Edition.
-Use the Quick Start to quickly create and connect to an RDS instance.
+Use Quick Start to quickly create and connect to an RDS instance.

 -   [Quick Start for MySQL](../../../../intl.en-US/Quick Start for MySQL/Create an instance.md#)
 -   [Quick Start for SQL Server](../../../../intl.en-US/Quick Start for SQL Server/Create an instance.md#)